 In consideration for the rights granted by the agreement, we paid a one-time, non-refundable license fee, which was recorded as a research and development expense in 2015.
 We are required to reimburse the University of Washington for costs incurred in applying for, prosecuting and maintaining patents and pay up to an aggregate of approximately \$1 million upon the achievement of certain milestones.
 There were no milestones achieved during the years ended December 31, 2022, 2020, and 2019.
 In October 2017, the first milestone was achieved under this agreement.
 The milestone payment was recorded as a research and development expense in the fourth quarter of 2017.
 In October 2020, the license agreement was amended such that we were required to pay the University of Washington \$375 thousand in connection with the execution of the collaboration and license agreement with Ultragenyx, or the Collaboration Agreement, in October 2020.
-This payment was recorded as a research and development expense in the fourth quarter of pay an aggregate of approximately \$3.4 million upon the achievement of certain milestones.
+This payment was recorded as a research and development expense in the fourth quarter of 2020.
+The license agreement was also amended such that we are required to pay an aggregate of approximately \$3.4 million upon the achievement of certain milestones.
 We must also pay royalties of a low single digit percentage of future sales by us and our sublicensees of products developed under the licensed patent rights.
 In addition, we must pay an annual maintenance fee until certain milestones are achieved, at which time a minimum annual royalty requirement will replace such maintenance fee and will apply to us and our sublicensees.